thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 **Please remember that your contract needs to be updateable to use this, otherwise this image will stay the image of your NFT, before and after purchase.**

-**Please remember to update the genericURL field with the URL where the generic image is, otherwise you will get the one in the code base.**
+**Please remember to update the genericURL field with the URL where the generic image is located.
+If you need to upload a single file to IPFS, simply use the NFTPort API via the frontend to upload a file and receive an IPFS URL that you can use for the genericURL field.**

 ### 10. Uploading Files (Images and Metadata)